Skip to main content

 Communication

 Investor vulnerability is an important issue and one that has been increasingly on the radar of regulatory bodies.
-The challenge for firms is that vulnerability covers a wide range of complex and often sensitive situations, which makes it challenging to create a one-size-fits-all policy or procedure.
+Meeting the needs of vulnerable clients is a must.
+The challenge for firms is that vulnerability covers a wide range of complex and often sensitive situations, which makes it difficult to create a one-size-fits-all policy or procedure.
 Recent studies have shown that vulnerability can be exacerbated by the processes of firms if it isn’t taken into account.

-Asking the right questions of your clients and your firm can help to ensure that you are addressing the issue of vulnerability.
+According to the FCA’s guidance, firms asking the right questions can help to ensure that they are addressing the issue of vulnerability.
+They should take action to:

 • Do you accurately record vulnerability markers securely?